 How to run the evaluation

 Whichever names make your shortlist, put them through the same three tests.
-Ring up your ten most annoying real-world transactions, including the lumber-side ones with units and contractor pricing, and time them.
+Run your ten most annoying real-world transactions, including the lumber-side ones with units and contractor pricing, and time them.
 Ask for the fully loaded monthly price in writing, including users, support, and any modules, so the quotes are comparable.
 And ask each vendor to walk you through a migration from RockSolid MAX specifically, naming a store they've done it for, because "we support data imports" and "we've done this exact migration many times" are very different sentences.

 Leave no stone unturned